healthcare policy, health system innovation, primary care, virtual care

 Awarded for the first time by the Schulich School of Medicine & Dentistry at Western University in honour of the school’s 130th anniversary.

-- Assistant Professor, Department of Family and Community Medicine, University of Toronto
+- Associate Professor, Department of Family and Community Medicine and Munk School of Global Affairs and Public Policy, University of Toronto

-- Vice President, Medical Affairs and Health System Solutions, Women’s College Hospital, Toronto
+- Executive Vice President and Chief Medical Executive, Women’s College Hospital, Toronto

 - Academic Family Physician, Women’s College Hospital, Toronto